XXXXX [draft in progress]

 When my partner is in a bad mood, distant, busy, or distracted, they still love me and it is not an emergency.
 When my partner is away traveling and I haven’t seen them for awhile, they still love me and it is not an emergency. . . .

 For now I will say that avoidants aren’t monsters (just like you’re not a monster), and that their withdrawal is not a sign of lack of love.
-It is a protective mechanism.
-They respond to the vulnerability and terror of attachment needs by shutting down and withdrawing.
-They respond to the terrified attachment cries of their anxious preoccupied partner with intense shame at not being enough, and so they withdraw to protect themselves. . . .
+It is a protective mechanism. . . .

 Nature and nonhuman animals can be safe places to get attachment needs met.